modxcms/tinymce-rte/README.md

 ## Change Log

+__1.3.4__
+- The modx skin extends the lightgray skin, that way the css changes in the lightgray skin are available after a TinyMCE update
+- Some lexicon changes/improvements
+- Removed some unnecessary files
+- Upgrade TinyMCE to 4.9.11

+__1.3.3__
+- Bugfix for not using full width when the editor is moved to a new tab [#86]
+- Upgrade TinyMCE to 4.9.7

+__1.3.2__
+- Bugfix for showing only an english user interface

 __1.3.1__
 - Get settings from a JSON encoded array in tinymcerte.settings system setting
 - Make the entity_encoding configurable [#79]